filippo-masi/ALERT-OlekZienkiewicz-ML/README.md

 #### **📖 References**

-If you find this repository helpful in your research, please consider citing:
+If you find this repository helpful, please consider citing:

 Masi, F., & Einav, I. (2023).
 [Neural integration for constitutive equations using small data](https://doi.org/10.1016/j.cma.2023.116698). *Computer Methods in Applied Mechanics and Engineering*, 420, 116698.